processfeedback/docs.processfeedback.org/student-submission-guide.md

 ### Option 1: Share the Google Docs document itself

-If you are using Google Docs, you can share the edit link to your document.
-Enable the **“Anyone with the edit link can edit”** option.
+If you are using Google Docs, you can share the edit link to your document by enabling the **“Anyone with the edit link can edit”** option.
 Step-by-step instructions for generating an edit link are provided in [this tutorial](./how-to-provide-edit-access-in-gdocs.md).

 ### Option 2: Obtain and share a link to your writing process report